danieljulia/playlist-api/README.md

 ### GET /user/playlists/starred -> {playlist}

-Retrieve `user`s special "Starred" playlist.
+Retrieve `user`s special "Starred" playlist, containing all tracks a user have "starred".

+The response is the same as for any playlist.

+### GET /user/playlists/purchases -> {playlist}

+Retrieve `user`s special "Purchases" playlist, containing all tracks a user has purchased.

 The response is the same as for any playlist.